 CGI is hosting the CGI I.T.
-Girl Challenge – a mobile app development competition for girls from Pittsburgh Public Schools from February 10 through March 28.
+Girl Challenge – a mobile app development competition for girls from Pittsburgh Public Schools.
 Small teams of two to four high school juniors and seniors will partner with industry mentors to design and develop a smart-phone app.
 This challenge included seven weekly mentoring sessions and utilized Thunkable, a drag and drop mobile app platform, to compete in the challenge.

 No development experience is required!
-Teams will pitch their mobile app design to a panel of Pittsburgh business executives and community leaders on Saturday, March 28.
+Teams will pitch their mobile app design to a panel of Pittsburgh business executives and community leaders.
 The team with the most innovative, applicable and creative app was awarded a one-time $20,000 college scholarship split evenly among the winning team members.